Building with Passport

 Full Theme Schema

-The PassportWidgetTheme object lets you customize the look and feel of the widget.
+The PassportcomponentTheme object lets you customize the look and feel of the component.

 All fields are optional — if a value is not specified, the defaults from the selected base theme (DarkTheme or LightTheme) will be used.